cwcyau/hdruk-phd-handbook/course_docs/support.md

 The Programme Administration team should be advised if you are experiencing any difficulties with your studies because of administrative problems.
 Examples might include financial issues with payments of fees or stipends, visa issues for international students, official student documentation, etc. If you are sick or unable to attend planned training activities, the Administration team should be informed in the first instance.

-### Executive Board
+### University Leads

-Our Executive Board consists of highly experienced academics with a wide range of experience across a number of disciplines.
+Our University LEads consists of highly experienced academics with a wide range of experience across a number of disciplines.
 Our students are welcome to draw upon these experiences where they require subject- or discipline-specific advice in relation to their research studies or professional development.
 Issues which are personal in nature or not research-specific should first be directed to the Programme Directors.

 *All information will be treated strictly confidentiality unless you tell us otherwise*